torvalds/linux/Documentation/trace/boottime-trace.rst

    Set TRACER to current tracer on boot. (e.g. function)

 ftrace.[instance.INSTANCE.]ftrace.filters
-   This will take an array of tracing function filter rules
+   This will take an array of tracing function filter rules.

 ftrace.[instance.INSTANCE.]ftrace.notraces
-   This will take an array of NON-tracing function filter rules
+   This will take an array of NON-tracing function filter rules.

 Ftrace Per-Event Options